cryptape/teth/README.md

 ***** Done.

 ```
-Notice:*This will take a while, please be patient.
-No need input your password.*
+Notice: *This will take a while, please be patient.
+No need to input your password.*

 ## Build contract
 ```shell